 Current CPET Co-Directors

 Hey there!
-I’m a second-year graduate student working on astrochemistry in the Blake group.
+I’m a third-year graduate student working on astrochemistry in the Blake group.
 I study complex organic molecules in stellar nurseries like the Orion Kleinmann-Low Nebula, a massive star-forming region below the belt of the Orion constellation.
 Before coming to Caltech, I earned my B.S. in Chemistry and Mathematics at Dickinson College in Carlisle, PA, before heading to Germany as a Fulbright research fellow.
 I found my passion for teaching at Dickinson as a writing associate for first-year seminars, a peer tutor in the writing center, and a teaching assistant for both chemistry and mathematics courses.
 At Caltech, I’ve been a teaching assistant for Ch/ChE 91 (Scientific Writing) and have co-designed and -taught a Ch 101 tutorial (Astrochemistry: Spectroscopy in Space).
 I’ve also found a great community in CPET and the CTLO, and I am excited to be a part of the group as CPET co-director, a position in which I hope to help give other graduate students agency in their own quest to become more effective teachers.
 When I’m not analyzing telescope data or discussing teaching pedagogy, you can find me hanging out with my husband Alex and our son Günther at a coffee shop, walking around Pasadena, or enjoying a National Park.